kaliber5/ember-cli-yadda-opinionated/README.md

 Checks for exactly one instance of given element to exist in the DOM.

-If a number is provided, checks for exact amount of instances to exist.
+Or, if a number is provided, checks for exact amount of instances to exist.

 Signature: `Then there should be (?:(\\d+) )?$opinionatedElement`.